GreyProgramming/Fun-with-AMIs/README.md

 EOF

 cat > variables.tf <<'EOF'
-# Example of a string variable

 variable network_cidr {
   default = "192.168.100.0/24"
 }

-# Example of a list variable
 variable availability_zones {
   default = ["eu-west-2a ", " eu-west-2b"]
 }

-# Example of an integer variable
 variable instance_count {
   default = 2
 }

-# Example of a map variable
 variable ami_ids {
   default = {
     " eu-west-2a" = "ami-0fb83677"